Retractions: Updating from Complex Information: Introduction

-Our paper builds on the experimental literature on errors in belief updating. \citet{Benjamin2019} provides a comprehensive survey; of independent interest, we replicate many of its key findings.\footnote{ For recent papers studying these biases, see, for instance, \citet{AmbuehlLi2018}, \citet{Coutts2019b}, and \citet{Thaler2021WPOverinference}. }
+Our paper builds on the experimental literature studying belief updating. \citet{Benjamin2019} provides a comprehensive survey; of independent interest, we replicate many of its key findings.\footnote{ For recent papers studying these patterns in belief updating, see, for instance, \citet{AmbuehlLi2018}, \citet{Coutts2019b}, and \citet{AugenblickEtAl}. }

-Our goal is to identify and distinguish the failure of unlearning from retractions from other well-known biases.
-For instance, we document \emph{base-rate neglect} (whereby agents underweight the prior when updating; see, e.g., \citealt{Espondaetal2020}), as well as \emph{confirmation bias}, discussed above \citep[see also][]{RabinSchrag1999}.\footnote{ To avoid confounding factors, our design features exogenous information; \citet{Charnessetal2020} study how biases may influence subjects' \emph{choice} of sources of information. } Several models have been proposed to explain these biases in belief updating, namely probability weighting \citep[see e.g.][]{KahnemanTversky1979Ecta,KT1992} and cognitive imprecision \citep{Woodford2020ARE,EnkeGraeber2020,Thaler2021WPOverinference}.
-We show in our theoretical framework that the diminished effectiveness of retractions is \emph{distinct from these biases} and cannot be explained by models that do not treat retractions inherently differently.
+We aim to identify and distinguish the updating from retractions and other well-known biases.
+For instance, we document \emph{base-rate neglect} (whereby agents underweight the prior when updating; see, e.g., \citealt{Espondaetal2020}), as well as \emph{confirmation bias}, discussed above \citep[see also][]{RabinSchrag1999}.\footnote{ To avoid confounding factors, our design features exogenous information; \citet{Charnessetal2020} study how biases may influence participants' \emph{choice} of sources of information. } We show in our theoretical framework that the diminished effectiveness of retractions is \emph{distinct from these biases} and cannot be explained by models that do not treat retractions inherently differently.